samnne/u-eyes/README.md

 effectively with accessibility readers so the site is navigable without the need to press a single button.
 Distinguishing between traditional tools.

+## How to Use uEyes

+On the webapp you will first be prompted to login.
+- For Judges:
+      - Username: judges
+      - Password: judge1234
+- For Users:
+      - Username and Password
+      - Google OAuth Login via Firebase
+After authentication, simply share your camera and microphone.
+Then uEyes will do the rest of the work, Every 20s an image of the scene will be captured and a popup will notify you as the user that one was taken or something went wrong.
+As a user you can press the buttons with either "F", or "Q" which mean frame or question respectively.
+Once pressed uEyes will process the scene and use Gemini 3 Flash to describe the scene, then it is passed through to Gemini 2.5 Flash to warmly speak the scene.
+The following section describes Demo Scenarios.

 ## Demo Scenario

 **User:** “Where’s my coffee?”